 3. Check inverter size.

 - You should long for a power station that can run at least 2,000 continuous watts.
 Most of the popular solar generator only powers 1500 watts.
 If you're going to run more than one item you'll be glad to have the extra power.

 At Delta Force Power, we design all of our power stations to provide the very best in home backup power.
-They are lithium battery powered, have a 2,000 watt pure sine wave inverter and are lighter weight then anything in their class.
+We have both AGM and lithium battery systems available.
+All of our solar generators feature pure sine wave inverters for the cleanest, most reliable power you can get.